What exactly are the symptoms?

 The condition is made worse by a number of factors, some of which also inflame facial rosacea.
 A dry windy environment, sunlight and temperature extremes such as hot baths or saunas can dry out the eye.
 Stress or emotions and strenuous activities or even spicy food can cause a reaction.
 Many people may even find alcohol and strenuous exercise can exacerbate the symptoms.

-For most people, it is just an irritation but to others, the condition might lead to loss of vision.
+For most people, it is just an irritation but in severe cases, the condition might lead to loss of vision.
 This can be caused by damage to the cornea or through complications caused by the misdirected growth of eyelashes.

 What is the common treatment for Ocular rosacea ?